Working with Electricity

 If Someone Receives a Shock

 Do not pull the victim away with your hands – you will be shocked, too.
-Use a broom, belt, towel, rope or other non-conductive material to separate the victim from the source of shock.
+Use a broom, belt, towel, rope, or other non-conductive material to separate the victim from the source of shock.
 Try to disconnect the source of shock and call for an ambulance.
 Once the victim is separated from the electrical source, if there is a CPR-certified person on set, begin CPR immediately and continue until the ambulance arrives.

 Plugging and Unplugging Electrical Equipment

-• Visually inspect the condition of the plug, cable, and equipment for any signs of excess wear, frayed cables or exposed current-carrying parts.
+• Visually inspect the condition of the plug, cable, and equipment for any signs of excess wear, frayed cables, or exposed current-carrying parts.
 DO NOT USE any equipment in this condition.
 Return this equipment for repair.

 • All grounded equipment should be tested for continuity between the ground pin on the plug and the metal parts of the lighting equipment before it is put into service.
 If you are unsure about how to do this, request help from one of the technicians at the Cage.